ncatlab/nlab-content/pages/0/8/6/0/680/content.md

 ##Non-abelian forms of the Dold-Kan correspondence.

-Perhaps the 'ultimate' form of a 'classical' Dold--Kan result is by Pilar Carrasco, who identified the extra structure on chain complexes of groups in order that they be [[Moore complex|Moore complexes]] of simplicial groups.
-Dominique Bourn has a general form of this result for his [[semi-abelian category|semi-abelian categories]].
+Perhaps the 'ultimate' form of a 'classical' Dold--Kan result is by [[Pilar Carrasco]], who identified the extra structure on chain complexes of groups in order that they be [[Moore complex|Moore complexes]] of simplicial groups.  [[Dominique Bourn]] has a general form of this result for his [[semi-abelian category|semi-abelian categories]].
 His results provide a neat categorical gloss on the theorem.

 Dominique Bourn's formulation is very pretty.
 The Moore complex functor is [[monad|monadic]] when the basic category is semi-Abelian (Th.
 1.4. p.113 in _Bourn2007_ below).
-Of course for simplicial _groups_, the  monad on chain complexes of groups gives the [[hypercrossed complex]]es of Carrasco and Cegarra, but here they fall out from the theory.
+Of course for simplicial _groups_, the  monad on chain complexes of groups gives the [[hypercrossed complex]]es of [[Carrasco]] and [[Cegarra]], but here they fall out from the theory.
 On the down side there is apparently no full analysis as yet of the actual form of this monad.